 Teak wood chopping board – elegant, tough and antibacterial

-Teak wood is the best of all woods when it comes to chopping boards.
+a Teak wood Chopping board is considered the best wooden chopping board for its rich features.
 They are tough, durable, beautiful, antibacterial, rich in oil content, scratch-resistant and moisture repellent.
 They are also a bit expensive compared to all other woods.
 Considered a luxury wood, a teak wood chopping board, no matter what shape or size, adds a touch of beauty to your kitchen.